The Chocolate Hills in the Philippines – Nature’s Sweet Symphony

-The Chocolate Hills of Bohol is one of the most popular sites in the Philippines.
+The Chocolate Hills of Bohol is one of the most popular places to visit in Philippines.
 There are more than 1250 conical hills.
 The geological formation has bewildered geologists due to its peculiar formation.
 The height of the hill ranges from 30 to 120 metres and it covers over an area of 50 sq.km.
 The hills are present over the towns of Carmen, Batuan, and Sagbayan in Bohol.
 Even though every hill is unique in structure and composition, when looked from a remote point they all seem to be symmetrical.
 Sounds cool, right?
 It will be cooler to witness the sumptuous landscape in person which will make you fall in love with the craftsmanship of Mother Nature.

 There are many myths and stories about the chocolate hills among Filipinos.
 Generally, the Filipinos are known for their legends surrounding a specific place particularly if there is no history for a place or proper science behind it.
 One may say that these tales were told to feed the curiosity of children but there are people who believe them to be true.